mw. dr. M.A.F. (Mirjam) Ros-Tonen

 Academic status: Associate Professor at the Dept. of Geography, Planning and International Development Studies and Amsterdam Institute for Social Science Research / Governance and Inclusive Development Group (AISSR-GID)

-- Inclusive commodity chains, partnerships and innovation platforms: increasing food sovereignty in tree crop systems in Ghana and South Africa (WOTRO-financed).
-Project description
+- Inclusive value chain collaboration in tree crop systems in Ghana and South Africa (NWO-WOTRO-financed).

 - See PhD projects.